ChristianDaza/Software_Development_group/README.md

 ```

 ## Acknowledgments
--  We like to thank Professor Conrad Bessant and Dr Matteo Fumagalli for their support and advice provided the developemnt of this software.
+-  We like to thank Professor Conrad Bessant and Dr Matteo Fumagalli for their support and advice provided during the developemnt of this software.